 A detention supervisor may place an individual in an administrative confinement cell for the safety of the inmate or the security of the facility, pending an investigation or disciplinary hearing.

 Appeals – If an inmate disagrees with the disciplinary action rendered by the committee or Hearing Officer, he / she has the right to file an appeal to the Division Commander.
 To do this, complete an electronic Permission from any inmate kiosk under the category Appeal Grievance Finding.
-This form must be completed within five calendar days from the date of the notification of the Disciplinary Committee’s decision.
+The Permission must be completed within five calendar days from the date of the notification of the Disciplinary Committee’s decision.
 The Division Commander will review all appeals and the ruling will be binding.

 XVII.
 Prohibited Conduct and Penalties